nfluk/random/repeatedFlipper/README.md

 ## What I learned

-- I learned simple for loops in JS
+- simple for loops in JS
+- to use return in a function